 Crown Cork & Seal, now known as Crown Holdings, is a packaging products manufacturer with more than 139 plants across several continents.
-Although the company still remains successful today, its still responsible for exorbitant amounts of asbestos in products from a business that it acquired, which led to to thousands of asbestos-related lawsuits.
-Workers and consumers alike began developing life-threatening illness after being exposed to asbestos due to Crown Cork & Seal’s products.
+Although the company still remains successful today, it’s responsible for using asbestos in products from a business that it acquired, which led to asbestos-related lawsuits.

 Crown Cork & Seal History

 In 1882, Crown Cork & Seal founder William Painter invented an easier way to seal the containers of items such as beer, soda, and tea.